 Upgrading to Wagtail 3.0

-Wagtail 3.0 release candidate is out with a lot of significant changes in architecture requiring code updates.
+Wagtail 3.0 is out with a lot of significant changes in architecture requiring code updates.
 The biggest work I found was the change in the way custom edit panels are handled in the admin interface which isn't well documented yet.
 Here are some examples I worked through to get up and running.

 Embedding Shiny Apps for Interactive Data Analysis

 Shiny Apps are great tool for creating interactive R programs which can be embedded into any web page.
 Depending on the app, it can be built as a dashboard for reporting and analysis, extracting data or even running fully fledged machine learning algorithms based on your requirements.

 This example walks you through creating an interactive Leaflet Map, publishing it to a Shiny Server and embedding it in your website.

 Adding Multi-column Formats to R Markdown Documents

 A well-hidden feature in markdown is the DIV notation that lets you create multi-column format in your outputs.
 Extremely useful for displaying tabular content or tables alongside the accompanying graph.